Dan Howdle | May 3rd, 2022

 Vodafone broadband is cheap.
 It offers a great service that's good enough for all, but at a price that is in many cases cheaper than rivals.

-We interviewed 6,000 household broadband decision makers in 2021.
+We interviewed 6,000 household broadband decision makers.
 This is how Vodafone broadband customers rated their service:

 |Value for money|